Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Rulership, through proper governance structure, is not a fractionalized, piecemeal decision-making endeavor.
 By definition, it needs to be a global, integrated woven fine tapestry.
 Governance is not cacophony.
 Governance structure takes knowledge, experience, wisdom.
 There has to be an overall plan around some fundamental ideas.
 The implementation will necessitate decisions, but those decisions must all support the same thrust towards peace and prosperity.
 Is humankind on the way to that goal?

-This blog post is an excerpt from chapter 13.2 of the book Audit of the Universe
+This blog post is an excerpt from chapter 4.2 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Governance Structure, Important Role in Rulership
+Please use the Social Network links just below to share this information from The Explanation, Governance Structure, Important Role in Rulership